charlie-wong/coding-style/cpp/Naming.rst

 Naming
 ===============================================================================
+Make names fit, they are the heart of programming, seriously.

 The most important consistency rules are those that govern naming.
 The style of a name immediately informs us what sort of thing the named entity is: a type, a variable, a function, a constant, a macro, etc., without requiring us to search for the declaration of that entity.